 A series of indicative factors are used to assess whether armed groups exhibit the required degree of organization, such as the existence of a command structure and disciplinary rules and mechanisms, the ability to procure, transport, and distribute arms, the ability to plan, coordinate and carry out military operations, the ability to negotiate and conclude agreements, e.g. cease fire or peace agreements.
 If the criterion of a minimum organization of the armed groups is not fulfilled, there is no armed conflict.
 For further information, see 'non-international armed conflict - organization' in our classification section.

 Two main armed non-state groups participate in the non-international armed conflicts in Ukraine: the ‘People’s Republic of Luhansk’ and its forces and the ‘People’s Republic of Donetsk’ and it forces.
 Little is known about their internal organization.
 However, several factors confirm that they are sufficiently organized.
 First, they have been able to control large parts of eastern Ukraine since April 2014.
 Second, numerous reports indicate that they have access to and use artillery.
 See ‘Ukraine Crisis in Maps.
 A Visual Guide to the Continuing Conflict’, The New York Times, Last Updated 1 September 2015.
-Finally, the leaders of the ‘People’s Republic of Luhansk’ and the ‘People’s Republic of Donetsk’ have repeatedly signed peace agreements, including the February 2015 Minsk II Agreement.
+Finally, the leaders of the ‘People’s Republic of Luhansk’ and the ‘People’s Republic of Donetsk’ have repeatedly signed peace agreements with the Ukrainian government, including the February 2015 Minsk II Agreement.
 L. Dearden, ‘Ukraine Crisis: Government and Pro-Russian Rebels Sign Ceasefire Agreement’, The Independent, 5 September 2014; M. Weaver, A. Luh, ‘ Ukraine Ceasefire Agreed at Belarus Talks’, The Guardian, 12 February 2015.

 Views of parties to the conflicts and other actors